dotnet/csharpstandard/standard/statements.md

 - Execution of the iterator block is suspended.
 If the `yield return` statement is within one or more `try` blocks, the associated `finally` blocks are *not* executed at this time.
 - The `MoveNext` method of the enumerator object returns `true` to its caller, indicating that the enumerator object successfully advanced to the next item.

-The next call to the enumerator object's `MoveNext` method resumes execution of the iterator block from where it was last suspended.
+The next call to the enumerator object’s `MoveNext` method resumes execution of the iterator block from where it was last suspended.

 A `yield break` statement is executed as follows: